 I'm sure you already know, but you can save thousands of dollars per year per employee by outsourcing to the Philippines.
 You're looking at 70-80% savings in salary costs.

-Now, if you hired a great customer support rep in the Philippines, you could potentially pay between $550-$850/month and immediately save as much as 70-80% on salary costs.
+Now, if you hired a great customer support rep in the Philippines, you could potentially pay between $500-$850/month and immediately save as much as 70-80% on salary costs.

-The savings you get from Philippine outsourcing compound in several ways.
-Both of those ways result in more net income for you and your business.
+The savings from outsourcing to the Philippines continue to compound over time, resulting in more net income for your business.

 If you're new to Philippines outsourcing or want someone to recruit, monitor, and guarantee your virtual staff is working, check out the Philippines Outsourcing enterprise service.

-I'll list some of the largest companies, including quite a few who use the VirtualStaff.ph Philippines outsourcing marketplace to find and hire their outsourced staff.
+I'll list some of the largest companies, including some that use VirtualStaff.ph Philippines outsourcing marketplace to find and hire their outsourced staff.

-On top of those industry giants, there are also thousands of innovative small and medium-sized businesses worldwide who've experienced the benefits of outsourcing to the Philippines.
+On top of those industry giants, thousands of innovative small and medium-sized businesses worldwide have experienced the benefits of outsourcing to the Philippines.

-You'd be amazed how many successful Amazon sellers, digital marketing companies, e-commerce stores, SAAS businesses, even realtors, accountancy firms, law firms (hiring paralegals) all outsource to the Philippines to boost their profits.
+You'd be amazed how many successful Amazon sellers, digital marketing companies, e-commerce stores, SAAS businesses, and even realtors, accountancy firms, and law firms (hiring paralegals) all outsource to the Philippines to boost their profits.